No. 158 - Former All Saints of Riana - "A Large Shoebox Without a Lid"

 The removal of the church from its foundation revealed a surprise.
 Under the floor of the church the molten remains of a heavy bell was discovered, a relic of the blaze that destroyed the original church in 1929.
 According to ‘Mission, Muscle and Miracle’, this is still stored somewhere at the Camp.

-The outcome of the enquiry is not known however the Riana community rallied and it was not long before a new and slightly larger church was built.
-Bishop Hay dedicated the building on 18 November 1931.
+Bishop Hay dedicated the new church on 18 November 1931.
 The church was designed for use as both a hall and a church.
 Bishop Hay remarked that he:

 “...would have preferred the building to have been a church only, especially as there was a public hall nearby, but it was often found necessary in country centres to provide a structure which would serve the needs of a hall as well as a church”.